 Despite Stoessel’s fix, controversy continues over the Packard Darrin’s structural rigidity.
 Pierre de Beaumont, a Packard engineer, said the company had to produce kits to improve the frontal strength, since Dutch had removed the radiator cradle to lower the grille.
 But there is no doubt that they were spectacular looking cars, certainly among the most exotic of the semi-customs.

-They built about twenty Packard Darrins in 1938-39.
+They built about 20 Packard Darrins in 1938-39.
 A keen reception convinced Packard to offer regular production models in 1940.
-Dutch built them at the idle Auburn plant in Connersville, Indiana.
+Dutch built these at the idle Auburn plant in Connersville, Indiana.
 Packard Chairman Alvan Macauley insisted he use the Super Eight chassis for prestige and profit, though Connersville did turn out a few One Twentys.
 The catalogued models were a convertible victoria, four-door convertible and four-door sport sedan.

 Production for 1940 comprised five four-door convertibles and forty victorias.
-For 1941-42, fifty more victorias were built by Sayers & Scoville in Cincinnati before World War II shut down production.
+For 1941-42, 50 more victorias were built by Sayers & Scoville in Cincinnati before World War II shut down production.
 In all, Dutch built about 150 Packard Darrins.
 Nothing became him as those glamorous cars, sleek and low-slung, sans running boards and brightwork.
 At one time or another Clark Gable, Carole Lombard, Ann Sheridan, Gary Cooper and Errol Flynn owned one.